Josh Weddle: AFL career

-After some strong performances for Hawthorn's affiliated club Box Hill Hawks, Weddle made his debut against at Docklands Stadium in round 7 2023.
+After some strong performances for Hawthorn's affiliated reserves club Box Hill Hawks, Weddle made his debut against at Docklands Stadium in round 7, 2023.

 After his fourth game, Weddle was awarded a Rising Star nomination for his effort in the game against in Tasmania.
+After his debut season, Weddle inherited the famous number 23 guernsey of Hawthorn, previously worn by club legends such as Lance Franklin and Dermott Brereton.
+He received consecutive selections in the honorary 22 Under 22 team in 2024 and 2025.

-After his debut season, Weddle inherited the famous number 23 guernsey of Hawthorn.
+Following the 2025 AFL season, rumours circulated that had offered a seven-year contract worth $10 million to Weddle.
+The discussion of a move to a rival club was put to rest in February of 2026 when he signed a four-year contract to stay with the Hawks.
+During the 2026 season, Weddle was given a three-match ban after engaging in rough conduct with 's Daniel Rioli.

 Statistics

-Updated to the end of 2025.
+Updated to the end of 2026.